jtfell/blog/posts/2017-07-07-serverless-supercookies.markdown

-(see [here](http://www.radicalresearch.co.uk/lab/hstssupercookies/) for a more in-depth discussion), but the naive way to achieve it is to have lots of domains with an endpoint that simply returns an empty response with the HSTS header set and fails to respond at all over http.
+(see [here](http://www.radicalresearch.co.uk/lab/hstssupercookies/) for a more in-depth discussion), but the naive way to achieve it is to have lots of domains with an endpoint that simply returns an empty response with the HSTS header set and doesn't respond at all over http.
 For this example, lets assume we own the domain `sneaky-hsts.com` and have set up `0.sneaky-hsts.com/api`, `1.sneaky-hsts.com/api`... `7.sneaky-hsts.com/api` with this behaviour.